Ranga-Auaha-Ako/canvas-icons/docs/index.md

 > **NOTE: This project is still in BETA.
-Deployment is still a manual process, and you will need a [license from The Noun Project](https://thenounproject.com/pricing/) to use icons from our default repository without attribution.**
+Deployment is automated but requires manual configuring.
+You will also need to install the sibling repository tool here: **

 <!-- # Quick Links
  - [The Noun Project](https://thenounproject.com/)